Packers in the Pro Football Hall of Fame

 Tackle (1956, 1958-70)

-Called by Vince Lombardi "the finest player I ever coached."
-Anchor of Lombardi lines at right tackle, but filled in at guard in Packers' 1961 championship run.
-Selected to nine Pro Bowls and named Associated Press All-Pro seven times.
+A pro's pro, he was the most decorated of Vince Lombardi's offensive linemen.
+An anchor at right tackle, he filled in at guard in the Packers' 1961 championship run.
+Selected to nine Pro Bowls and was named All-Pro by The Associated Press seven times.
 Voted to NFL's 75th Anniversary All-Time Team in 1994.
 Also named to the NFL's 1960s All-Decade Team.
-Held the Packers record for durability with 187 consecutive games played until surpassed by Brett Favre in 2003.
+Held the Packers' record for durability with 187 consecutive games played until he was surpassed by Brett Favre in 2003.
 Starter on five NFL championship teams.
 Spent 1957 in military service.
+According to author George Flynn, Lombardi once called Gregg the finest player he ever coached.
 Finished his career with the Dallas Cowboys in 1971, where he won a sixth NFL title and third Super Bowl.
 Born Oct.
 18, 1933, in Birthright, Texas.
+Died April 12, 2019, at age 85.

 1977 - Bart Starr

-Drafted in the 17th round in 1956, the 200th overall selection, and wound up winning a record five NFL championships as a starting quarterback.
+Drafted in the 17th round in 1956, the 200th overall selection, and wound up winning a then-record five NFL championships as a starting quarterback.
 Named NFL's MVP by The Associated Press in 1966.
 Led the Packers to victory in Super Bowls I and II and was named the game's MVP each time.
-One of three quarterbacks picked on the NFL's 1960s All-Decade Team.
-Led the NFL in passing in 1962, '64 and '66.
+One of three QBs picked on the NFL's 1960s All-Decade Team.
+Led the NFL in passing in 1962, 1964 and 1966.
 Passed for 24,718 yards with a 57.4 completion percentage.
 Named to the Pro Bowl four times.
-Held Packers career record for most games played (196) until surpassed by Brett Favre in 2004.
+Held the Packers' career record for most games played (196) until he was surpassed by Brett Favre in 2004.
 Played college football at Alabama.
 Born Jan.
 9, 1934, in Montgomery, Ala.
+Died May 26, 2019, at age 85.

 1978 - Ray Nitschke

-"Mean on Sunday" was the name of his 1973 autobiography and his trademark as a player.
+"Mean on Sunday" was the title of his 1973 autobiography and his trademark as a player.
 Looked ferocious peering at opposing quarterbacks from his middle linebacker position and played ferociously.
-Named MVP of 1962 NFL Championship Game, a brutal defensive battle vs. the New York Giants won by the Packers, 16-7.
-Named the only linebacker on NFL's 50th Anniversary Team in 1969 and one of four middle linebackers chosen on the NFL's 75th Anniversary All-Time Team in 1994.
-Named Associated Press All-Pro in 1964 and '66.
+Named MVP of the 1962 NFL Championship Game, a brutal defensive battle vs. the New York Giants won by the Packers, 16-7.
+Named the only linebacker on the NFL's 50th Anniversary Team in 1969 and one of four middle linebackers chosen on the NFL's 75th Anniversary All-Time Team in 1994.
+Named All-Pro by The Associated Press in 1964 and '66.
 Selected to the Pro Bowl in 1964.
 Had 25 career interceptions.
 Born Dec.
 29, 1936, in Elmwood Park, Ill.
-Died March 8, 1998, at age of 61.
+Died March 8, 1998, at age 61.

 1980 - Herb Adderley

-At 6 feet and 205 pounds was not only the prototypical cornerback of his day, but all time.
+At 6 feet and 205 pounds, was not only the prototypical cornerback of his day, but of all time.
 Had it all: speed, size, toughness, awareness and big-play ability.
 Also played for the Dallas Cowboys from 1970-72.
 Intercepted 48 passes, including 39 with the Packers.
 Returned seven of those 39 picks for touchdowns.
 Named to NFL's 1960s All-Decade Team.
-Named Associated Press All-Pro five times and was a five-time Pro Bowl selection while with the Packers.
+Named All-Pro by The Associated Press five times and was a five-time Pro Bowl selection while with the Packers.
 Started on six NFL championship teams, including five in Green Bay, and played in four of the first six Super Bowls, including two with Dallas.
-Led Packers in kickoff returns each season from 1960-64 and averaged 25.7 yards over his career.
+Led the Packers in kickoff returns each season from 1960-64 and averaged 25.7 yards over his career.
 Born June 8, 1939, in Philadelphia.

 1981 - Willie Davis